opa334/libSandy/README.md

 The sandbox extensions are issued on demand inside the MobileGestaltHelper hook and then returned to the calling process, where libSandy consumes them.

-## Sandbox "Profiles" (implemented libSandy) explained
+## Sandbox "Profiles" (implemented in libSandy) explained

 In order to be secure, libSandy uses a specific profile format that's stored in a root owned path (`(/var/jb)/Library/libSandy/<Profile Name>.plist`).
 These profiles are pre defined and need to be included in a package, it is recommended to use the layout directory of theos in order to add it to your project.

-A sandbox profile mainly defines which extensions should be issued to the process wanting to apply it, the exact formalities and available options are detailed below.
+A libSandy profile mainly defines which extensions should be issued to the process wanting to apply it, the exact formalities and available options are detailed below.

-Secondly, a sandbox profile also contains a whitelist of process signing identifiers that can apply them.
+Secondly, a libSandy profile also contains a whitelist of process signing identifiers that can apply them.
 If you can't figure out how to get the signing identifier of your process, compile a debug build of libSandy and try consuming a profile the process doesn't have access to, the signing identifier should be logged to console.

 Thirdly and least importantly, it is also possible to define conditions under which a libSandy profile may be applied.
 The only condition currently implemented is file existance, meaning that the profile can only be applied when a certain file (does not (when negated is true)) exist on the file system.
 I mainly implemented this functionalitly in order to give Safari Plus users an option to use it sandboxed without any security concerns.